NicosaurusRex99/Base-Mod/README.md

 2. shift right click the mod folder and select powershell

+3. install forge mdk

-3. run ./gradlew setupDecompWorkspace
+4. run ./gradlew setupDecompWorkspace

-4. wait
+5. wait

-5. run ./gradlew eclipse (or idea)
+6. run ./gradlew eclipse (or idea)

-6. open your ide and select the mod folder
+7. open your ide and select the mod folder

-7. change the main mod class to your modname
+8. change the main mod class to your modname

-8. edit the strings on that page
+9. edit the strings on that page

-9. goto registry and add blocks and items using the bases provided (or make your own)
+10. goto registry and add blocks and items using the bases provided (or make your own)

-10. add the resources and localization
+11. add the resources and localization

 to build